-Find out what caused the creation of the famous action series of all that has accompanied us for almost more than 20 years
+Let's find out what led to the creation of the most famous action game series that has accompanied us for almost more than 20 years

-And this time the story behind one of the most influential gaming industry of all time.
-A game that was considered the father of the First Person Shooters games and years later gaming companies referred to it as the Bible of shooting games.
+And this time the story behind one of the most influential games in the gaming industry of all time.
+A game that was considered the father of the First Person Shooters games and years later game companies treated him as the Bible of shooting games.
 A game so good, that even today more than 20 years after he left, people are still playing in the original game modes from 1993.
 Of course we are talking about Doom.

-The Story Of Doom Starts in a computer game development company called Id Software, founded in 1991 by four members: John Karmak, John Romero, Adrian Karmak and Tom Hall.
-And a game he and his friends have always sought to learn from the previous game and continue to develop innovative ideas to propel the gaming world forward.
+The Story Of Doom Begins with a software development company called ID Software, founded in 1991 by four friends: John Carmack, John Romero, Adrian Carmack and Tom Hall, and that was not just another company because John Carmack was an ambitious guy who, And a game he and his friends opened always sought to learn from the previous game and continue to develop innovative ideas to move the gaming world forward.

-For example, Commander Keen, the team's first game, was the first game he showed Performence Who compare to games Consoles From that period.
+For example, Commander Keen, the team's first game, was the first computer game to deliver performance comparable to games Consoles From that period.
 If once the game went to another screen you had to wait a few seconds to load the next screen, using John Carmack's brilliant tricks they managed to eliminate this need, and create one of the iconic games for the computer of that period.

-Hovertank 3D and Catacomb 3D were the company's first two attempts to create 3D first-person games on a graphical engine that was also developed by Karmac.
-For a second, and this is also about powerful computers - his engine allowed a smoother view of lesser computers, and was the basis for their next innovative game: Wolfenstein 3D.
+Hubertank 3D and Catacomb 3D were the company's first attempts to create first-person 3D games on a graphics engine that was also developed by Karamac, its innovative engine enabling a smooth movement of the figure in space and other complex games of that period, Per second, and that on powerful computers - his engine also enabled a smooth display on lesser computers, and was the basis for their next innovative game: Wolfenstein 3D.